Snitkin-Lab-Umich/ariba_card_snakemake/README.md

 ```

 The pipeline outputs:
-- A `card` directory with a subdirectory for each input genome containing the CARD results
+- An `ariba` directory with a subdirectory for each input genome containing the ARIBA results
 - Two summary files (the most useful output, in my opinion):
-  - `results/card_minimal_results.csv` (contains presence/absence, i.e. match,  results from ARIBA output)
+  - `results/ariba_minimal_results.csv` (contains presence/absence, i.e. match,  results from ARIBA output)
-  - `results/card_all_results.csv` (contains comprhensive results from  ARIBA output, i.e. the following columns for each gene: assembled,match,ref_seq,pct_id,ctg_cov,known_var,novel_var)
+  - `results/ariba_all_results.csv` (contains comprhensive results from  ARIBA output, i.e. the following columns for each gene: assembled,match,ref_seq,pct_id,ctg_cov,known_var,novel_var)